Pocock baronets

 The Pocock Baronetcy, of Hart in the County Palatine of Durham and of Twickenham in the County of Middlesex, was a title in the Baronetage of the United Kingdom.
 It was created on 18 August 1821 for George Pocock, Member of Parliament for Bridgwater.
-He was the son of Vice Admiral Sir George Pocock.
-The title became extinct on the death of the fourth Baronet in 1921.
+He was the son of Admiral Sir George Pocock.
+The title became extinct on the death of the 4th Baronet in 1921.